clis013/ReRoot_codeNection26/README.md

 We focused on one main goal throughout our refinement:

-> **Help users recognise overload and make better decisions about what should change.**
+> <i>Help users recognise overload and make better decisions about what should change.</i>

 Ideas that directly supported this goal were **kept, strengthened or redesigned**.
 Others were reduced to supporting features or removed to keep ReRoot focused and feasible.